valentingol/gan-face-editing/README.md

 ### Compute latent space of images

 Once the data are downloaded, you must compute the projected latent vectors of the images.
-It can take some time to compute as the script optimize the latent vector through multiple gradient descent steps but you can significantly reduce the time by reducing the number of iterations in configurations (0 iteration mean that you get the latent vector computed by the pretrained encoder).
+It can take some time to compute as the script optimize the latent vector through multiple gradient descent steps but you can significantly reduce the time by reducing the number of iterations in configurations (0 iteration mean that you get the latent vector computed by the pre trained encoder).
 By default, it is 200 iterations.

 ```bash
 python apps/project_images.py [--projection.n_iter=<n_iter>]